-The Carbon Sink Demonstration Farm at Pauma Tribal Farms was created as a way to answer the call to ground truth strategies for adapting to and mitigating climate change in our region.
+The Carbon Sink Demonstration Farm in Pauma Valley was created as a way to answer the call to ground truth strategies for adapting to and mitigating climate change in our region.

 In July 2017, temperatures reached 122-degrees at Pauma Tribal Farms.
 Crops withered, trees burned and animals were lost.
 With the threat of rising temperatures and increased incidents of flood and drought due to climate change, the warning was clear: start building resilience now or give up on a livelihood derived from agriculture.
 Together, Solidarity Farm and Pauma Tribal Farms assessed the options.
 Pauma was ready to embark on a new olive orchard and vineyard planting and Solidarity Farm was eager to expand its diversified specialty crop operations.
 In order to ensure our agricultural enterprises reflected the changing environmental, social, and economic realities of our time, we invested in learning about and implementing a suite of carbon farming practices that we felt would enhance the land, improve our soil, and build resilience.

 Both farms discussed what actions could be taken to move forward establishing a solid foundation for our operations that will favor carbon sequestration, increase biodiversity and promote soil health.
 We realized that exposing the way conventional agriculture is impacting our climate was a long term commitment and we needed to work together to bring solutions to our climate crisis, so we invested our resources in carbon farming as a collaborative effort to have an impact on drawing down CO2 emissions and bring us to hope that in some way small farmers and tribal nations can be part of a climate change solution.